georgevio/IoT-Embedded/esp-idf/readme.md

 # ESP-IDF Projects

-This directory contains various projects designed to run on Espressif microcontrollers using the ESP-IDF framework.
-Each project is configured to work seamlessly with `idf.py` and incorporates dependencies from Espressif's libraries.
+Projects designed to run on Espressif microcontrollers using the ESP-IDF framework.
+Each project is configured to work with `idf.py` and dependencies from Espressif's libraries.

 ## Getting Started